PedrMartins/webapp/README.md

 ```

-The web app are deployed on [shiny.io](https://www.shinyapps.io/)
+The web app are deployed on [shinyapp.io](https://www.shinyapps.io/)

 >To debug web aplications you might use the log session.
 To access the log you have to click on your application, and then,
 click on log on topright on your screen.
->For more details use this [page](https://shiny.posit.co/r/articles/) to learning about the package possibilities.
+>For more details use this [page](https://shiny.posit.co/r/articles/) to learning about the package and their possibilities.
 >##### On this site you'll learn how:
 > - Debuging your code
 >   - The function `browser()` will be very usefull for the buging propouse